Archie Comics: Chilling Adventures of Sabrina

 In September 2017, it was reported that a live-action television series was being developed for The CW by Warner Bros.
 Television and Berlanti Productions, with a planned release in the 2018–2019 television season.
 Based on the comic series, featuring the Archie Comics character Sabrina the Teenage Witch, the series would be a companion series to Riverdale.
 Lee Toland Krieger will direct the pilot, which will be written by Roberto Aguirre-Sacasa.
 Both are executive producers along with Greg Berlanti, Sarah Schechter, and Jon Goldwater.
 In December 2017, the project had moved to Netflix under a yet-to-be-announced new title.
 Two seasons, comprising ten episodes each, have been ordered by the streaming service.
 Filming for first season will begin on March 19, 2018.
 It is expected to film back-to-back with the second season.

 In January 2018, it was announced that Kiernan Shipka has signed on to play the lead role of Sabrina Spellman, and CW president Mark Pedowitz noted that, "at the moment, there is no discussion about crossing over" with Riverdale.
 Throughout February and mid-March 2018, the remaining starring cast members were cast, including Jaz Sinclair as Rosalind Walker, Michelle Gomez as Mary Wardell / Madam Satan, Chance Perdomo as Ambrose Spellman, Lucy Davis as Hilda Spellman, Miranda Otto as Zelda Spellman, Richard Coyle as Father Blackwood, Ross Lynch as Harvey Kinkle, and Tati Gabrielle as Prudence.
-Salem Saberhagen also appears in the series.
+Salem Saberhagen does not appear.